crnicavic/optimisers/README.md

 Also pso doesn't have special functionality for specifying do you want to find the minimum or maximum, because it isn't necessary, so just multiply your function by -1 or any hack you can think of.
-If you have a clever or funny solution, please send it to me!
+# TODO of sorts
+I do wish to fix the lack of uniformity (such as ranges not working the same), but currently i don't have the need for it, since the code did it's job.
+I also want to make some even crazier examples, but to each it's own.